 Yeah, I love their FUTURE WORLD album.

 Sascha: It was really heavy, and he was just like, Ronnie Atkins wasn’t singing.
 He was more just shouting.
 It was hard and heavy stuff for me.
 So I wasn’t much into thrash and death metal and speed metal bands.

 So you probably never went to see shows of those bands either but did you ever see Helloween live back in the day?

 Sascha: No, no. Not at all, just on the magazines.
-Then when I turned to Freedom Call, I get to know that Helloween is like the biggest power metal band or the biggest speed metal band.
+When I turned to Freedom Call, I get to know that Helloween is like the biggest power metal band or the biggest speed metal band.
 Freedom Call was the first band that showed me double bass music.
-So back in the day, I was more into Toto and Saga and other AOR bands and fusion, jazz rock and stuff like that.
+Back in the day, I was more into Toto and Saga and other AOR bands and fusion, jazz-rock, and stuff like that.
 I also liked Chicago a lot.